-- 1. The hook-flash duration setting in CallExtend may be too short for the phone system.
+- The hook-flash duration setting in CallExtend may be too short for the phone system.
 Check the "Hook-Flash Duration" Field (the first field of PAGE 0, ROW 0) to make sure it is set to correspond to the hook-flash duration setting in the phone system. - 2.
 Make sure that the phone system analog ports CallExtend is connected to are programmed for call transfers.
 To test this, see page 2. - 3.
-Make sure CallExtend has been programmed to dial any prefix digits that are needed in front of extension numbers when transferring calls.
+Make sure CallExtend has been programmed to dial any prefix digits that are needed in front of extension numbers when transferring calls, as well as any digits needed after the extension.